longfei8533/Predicting-Response-to-PD-1-Inhibitor/README.md

 If you use the code or data from this repository in your research, please consider citing our paper as follows:

-Sun J, Li X, Wang Q, Chen P, Zhao L and Gao Y (2024), Proteomic profiling and biomarker discovery for predicting the response to PD-1 inhibitor immunotherapy in gastric cancer patients.
-Front.
+J. Sun, X. Li, Q. Wang, P. Chen, L. Zhao, Y. Gao, Proteomic profiling and biomarker discovery for predicting the response to PD-1 inhibitor immunotherapy in gastric cancer patients, Front.
 Pharmacol.
-15:1349459. doi: 10.3389/fphar.2024.1349459
+15 (2024). https://doi.org/10.3389/fphar.2024.1349459.